 An Israeli melon with a netted rind similar to a

-Muskmelon but paler in color and not as distinct.
-The
+Muskmelon but paler in color and not as distinctly

-flesh is pale green to white, similar to a Honeydew,
+green to white, similar to a Honeydew, and has a

 stem tears indicate picking before fully ripe.
 They are now common in

-Southern California, grown here, in the U.S. South and South and Central
+Southern California, grown here, in the U.S. South and in South and

 Gaya Melon There are several varieties of Gaya mellon, so different from each other you would wonder why they have the same name.
 The two here are the most available, and both are most likely to be found in Asian markets.